Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-32-deep-wounds.md

 It could be no coincidence that all the best ships, all the most seasoned crews and all the most decorated commanders were bodyguarding the wealthy corporate fiefdoms of the core worlds while the border stars were being tended by overstretched rookies under the command of a fleetmaster who would have given three of her arms to not be in command.

-From what she knew, the territories abutting Hunter space (or at least, what everybody *presumed* was Hunter space---that whole swathe of the galaxy had for obvious reasons never been scouted) had it just as bad.
+From what she knew, the territories abutting Hunter space (or at least, what everybody *presumed* was Hunter space - that whole swathe of the galaxy had for obvious reasons never been scouted) had it just as bad.

 It was enough to grind down even the most hardened and jaded commander, and Garal was still young and idealistic enough to feel like there had to be a better way.
-To an engineer’s mind the whole idea of wasting strong materials---and materiel---on reinforcing the places that were already strongest while the weaker supplies were frittered away on the corroding edge of civilization was not only backwards, it was *frustratingly, infuriatingly,* ***obviously*** backwards.
+To an engineer’s mind the whole idea of wasting strong materials - and materiel - on reinforcing the places that were already strongest while the weaker supplies were frittered away on the corroding edge of civilization was not only backwards, it was *frustratingly, infuriatingly,* ***obviously*** backwards.
 And anybody who hadn’t actually been lobotomized couldn’t fail to see it as well.

 Which meant that the whole military structure of the Interspecies Dominion was corrupt, perhaps irredeemably so.